tothaval/FlatShareCC_MVVM/README.md

 		!!! to maximize the window double-left-click on the window near the outer border.
 		!!! to normalize the maximized window double left-click on the window near the outer border.

-		!!! the MainWindow will respond to dragging everywhere at its outer regions !!! next to the resize areas.
+		!!! the MainWindow will respond to dragging via left mouse pressed almost everywhere on its surface.

-		the program now features a single Window with expandable areas, as well as two windows, one for billing data, and one for other costs.
+		the program now features a single Window with expandable areas, as well as two window types, one for billing data, and one for other costs or credits.

-		togglebuttons allow you to navigate by expanding or collapsing the associated areas they are styled as headers and bear header colors
+		togglebuttons allow you to navigate by expanding or collapsing the associated areas they are styled as headers and bear header colors, header fontsize is 1.5 x fontsize

 		normal buttons are styled with normal textcolor

-		all buttons will switch their textcolor with the background color on mouseover or selection they will reverse the colors on deselection and mouseleave
+		all buttons will switch their textcolor with the background color on mouseover or selection they will reverse the colors on deselection and mouseleave, they will switch colors and add some opacity if they became unenabled and will change back once enabled again.

-!!! calculations are not properly tested as of yet, do not believe the results !!! object and value interaction logic is not thoroughly checked as of yet
+!!! calculations are not properly tested as of yet, do not believe the results !!! object and value interaction logic is not thoroughly checked as of yet !!! some initial tests and calculations seem to indicate that most of the stuff works and calculates correctly

 features:

-- create, edit and delete Flats, Rooms, Rents, Billings, Payments, OtherCosts, Tenants, TenantConfigurations
+- create, edit and delete Flats, Rooms, Rents, Billings, Payments, OtherCosts, Credits, Tenants, TenantConfigurations
-- data will be saved and loaded, except for TenantConfigurations as of yet, you can check the data in the binary folder, there will be folders created by the program and some loose xml files
+- data will be saved and loaded, you can check the data in the binary folder, there will be folders created by the program and some loose xml files with numbers before them, those are the flat object files
-- easy customize appearance via Settings field, change language, culture(currency and date formats), fontsize, ui rounding and the four colors used throughout the application
+- easy customizable appearance via Settings field, change language, culture(currency and date formats), fontsize, ui rounding and the four colors used throughout the application
 - check manual for help WIP